 It costs $1.50 to travel each way on the city bus.
 A transit city “fast pass” costs $65 a month.
 Which is the more economical way to get to work, the daily fare or the fast pass?

 5 workdays in a week x 4 weeks per month = 20 workdays in a month

 20 days x $3 roundtrip = $60, so the daily fare is cheaper Source

 This problem was taken from a district-wide assessment (Tate, 1997), which unfairly relies on assumptions that middle-class students would make.
 To get the correct answer, you must assume a 5 day workweek.
 But students from lower income families might ask: How many jobs does this person have?
-How many days a week does he/she work?
+How many days a week do they work?
 The problem also assumes that the “fast pass” will only be used for commuting to work.
-Families without a car might also need to use the city bus for grocery shopping, for example.
+But families without a car may use the city bus for grocery shopping and for other trips.

-Approaches to mathematics teaching that don’t question the mathematics curriculum itself have severe limitations.
-“Good” teaching alone doesn’t necessarily help students overcome inequities in society at large, which stem from racism, classism and sexism.
+Approaches to math teaching that don’t question the math curriculum itself have severe limitations.
+“Good” teaching alone doesn’t necessarily help students overcome inequities in society at large, which stem from racism, classism, sexism, and other sources of marginalization.
 Students need more critical awareness of how to advocate for themselves – for their own mathematics learning in other math classes or for more equitable opportunities in general.